WangYuzhe/PoLIM-Polythermal-Land-Ice-Model/README.md

 # PoLIM (Polythermal Land Ice Model)

 ## Authors
-Wang Yuzhe (1,2)

-Zhang Tong (3)

-## Affiliations
-1. State Key Laboratory of Cryospheric Sciences, Chinese Academy of Sciences, China
-2. College of Resources and Environment, University of Chinese Academy of Sciences, China
+Wang Yuzhe (State Key Laboratory of Cryospheric Sciences, Chinese Academy of Sciences, China; College of Resources and Environment, University of Chinese Academy of Sciences, China. wangyuzhe@ucas.ac.cn)

-3. Fluid Dynamics and Solid Mechanics Group, Los Alamos National Laboratory, USA
+Zhang Tong (Fluid Dynamics and Solid Mechanics Group, Los Alamos National Laboratory, USA. zhgtong@gmail.com)

-## Emails
-Wang Yuzhe: wangyuzhe@ucas.ac.cn

-Zhang Tong: zhgtong@gmail.com

 ## Descriptions
 PoLIM is a 2D flowband thermomechanical ice flow model.
 It uese Blatter-Pattyn higher-order approximations and describes the energy transportation using the enthalpy method.
 It is designed for the simulation of mountain glaciers dynamics, and can be used to model the polythermal structure of the moutain glacier.

 PoLIM is validated using the ISMIP-HOM benchmark experiments and Kleiner's enthalpy benchmark experiments.
 PoLIM also implements the Schoof-Hewitt water transportation scheme in temperate ice and a cavity-sheet subglacial hydrology model.

+## Citation
 A paper describes PoLIM is prepared and will be soon submitted.

 If you used PoLIM for your work, and you could cite the following papers: